 We are no longer in this stage of projecting how AI can affect our future.
 It is already here working with us.

 Now, AI is a reality we have to contend with.
 We can already see its influence in our day-to-day lives.
 But there are issues with artificial intelligence that we need to be aware of.

-I list two real-life examples of the problems of AI based on personal experience in the following sections.
+I list three real-life examples of the problems of AI based on personal experience in the following sections.

 Example Problems of AI

 Some kind of AI programming cannot recognize legitimate sentences in a content I wrote a few months back.
 It flagged otherwise acceptable words as objectionable content.
 I can’t even write those words here because Google’s AI might flag this article again for objectionable content.

 The specific article I wrote was about the medicinal uses of plants.
 Among the uses of medicinal plants include healing of health conditions like blood in the s_men (male’s reproductive fluid).
 Another paragraph described the feature of a plant as that resembling the comb of a c_ck (male chicken).